Lafolie/Final-Minecraft/README.md

 * Elemental aspects (configurable)
 * Status effects

+With elemental aspects, mobs and players can have weaknesess/resistances, and equipment can have elemental attributes.
 Elemental aspects can be toggled off in the config.

 Status effects exist in the game but require other FMC mods to use.